ITC-WI/Indoor-Positioning-System/Readme.md

 For every push being made to the github repo in any branch the history should be updated accordingly.
 Newer commits should come to the top.

+## Filtering Framework Ready
+1. Updates:
+   - File logging is set and complete.
+   - If the file is not there a new file is created at "/storage/emulated/0/Download/IPS_test.txt".
+No requirements from the user side.
+   - All memory leaks are taken care of.
+So the construction and destruction of objects is now complete.
+Though there is a possibility that some of the pointers may be initialised on heap and are therefore not cleared yet.
+   - Realtime app is running and logging is going on expected.

+2. TODOs:
+   - Error and exception handling remain.
+Though their utility seems very low now as file logging seems to be completely functional.
+   - start_filtering() does not reopen open the file if it has been closed once by stop_filtering().
+This needs to be improved.

 ## Chain of responsibility first design ready
 1. Updates:
    - Chain of responsibility is now complete.
 Though testing remains.